gatuk/JavaKirkwoord2023/README.md

 ```
 if(guess.equalsIgnoreCase(answer))  break;
 ```
-We used to compareTo method to guide to go higher or lower in their next guess if their current guess is higher or lower than randomly generated answer.
+We used compareTo method to guide to go higher or lower in their next guess if their current guess is higher or lower than randomly generated answer.
 ```
 if(guess.compareToIgnoreCase(answer) > 0) {
     System.out.print("Guess lower: ");